Commercial aviation: Definition

 Commercial aviation is not a rigorously defined category.
 All commercial air transport and aerial work operations are regarded as commercial aviation, as well as some general aviation flights.

-Commercial air transport is defined as an aircraft operation involving the transport of passengers, cargo or mail for remuneration or hire.
-It includes scheduled and non-scheduled air transport operations.
-Aerial work is defined as an aircraft operation in which an aircraft is used for specialized services such as agriculture, construction, photography, surveying, observation and patrol, search and rescue, advertisement, etc. General aviation includes commercial activities such as flight instruction, aerial work, and corporate and business aviation, as well as non-commercial activities such as recreational flying.
+An aircraft operation involving the transportation of people, goods, or mail for payment or hiring is referred to as commercial air transport.
+Both scheduled and unscheduled air transport operations are included.
+An aircraft used for specialized services including agriculture, construction, photography, surveying, observation and patrol, search and rescue, advertising, etc. is referred to as aerial work.

+General aviation includes commercial activities such as flight instruction, aerial work, and corporate and business aviation, as well as non-commercial activities such as recreational flying.

 Most commercial aviation activities require at minimum a commercial pilot licence, and some require an airline transport pilot licence (ATPL).
 In the US, the pilot in command of a scheduled air carriers' aircraft must hold an ATPL.
 In the UK, pilots must hold an ATPL before they be pilot in command of an aircraft with 9 or more passenger seats.

 Not all activities involving pilot remuneration require a commercial pilot licence.
 For example, in European Union Aviation Safety Agency states and the UK it is possible to become a paid flight instructor with only a private pilot licence.
 Nonetheless, in the UK, flight instruction is considered a commercial operation.

 It is the purpose of the flight, not the aircraft or pilot, that determines whether the flight is commercial or private.
 For example, if a commercially licensed pilot flies a plane to visit a friend or attend a business meeting, this would be a private flight.
 Conversely, a private pilot could legally fly a multi-engine complex aircraft carrying passengers for non-commercial purposes (no compensation paid to the pilot, and a pro rata or larger portion of the aircraft operating expenses paid by the pilot).